ObamaCare Facts – An Independent Site For ACA Advice

 • Operational budget cuts, as well as funding for marketing and outreach, along with some HC.gov contractors not having their contracts renewed for call center service support, means it could be more difficult to enroll through the HC.gov over the phone.

-• There is, however now going to be seamless support for WBE (web-based brokers) to directly enroll consumers into Obamacare-compliant on-exchange plans in a very seamless manner.
+• There is, however, now going to be seamless support for WBE (web-based brokers) to directly enroll consumers into Obamacare-compliant on-exchange plans in a very seamless manner.
 This is one positive that will help ensure that an extension for open enrollment will not be required.

 • Short-term health insurance regulations have been stripped back.
 Depending on where you get your news from, this could be perceived as both good and bad for consumers long term.

 The prices you’ll find in your state, or more specifically, your county, will have a range.
 Some carriers will be more costly than others, and some may offer a better range of services that come with their plan.
 We advise that you check back into this site frequently as we get closer and closer to open enrollment.
-Unless you have a qualifying life event, you can not change plans or sign up for an Obamacare plan until November 1st of each year.
+Unless you have a qualifying life event, you cannot change plans or sign up for an Obamacare plan until November 1st of each year.

 We strongly advise that you check back on November 1st of each year or use the Obamacare Enrollment form to update your household information and compare rates for Obamacare for the upcoming open enrollment season.

-There is So Much More to Cover
+There is So Much More to Explore

 ObamaCare Facts: Helping America Navigate the Affordable Care Act